sajeetharan/SajeeWeb/blog/2018/09/2018-09-15-ace-angular-interview-in-20-minutes-part1/index.md

 ---
-title: "Ace Angular Interview in 20 minutes - PART1"
+title: Ace Angular Interview in 20 minutes - PART1
-utcDate: "2018-09-15"
+Date: '2018-09-15'
 categories:
-  - "typescript"
+  - typescript
-  - "visualstudio"
+  - visualstudio
 tags:
-  - "angular"
+  - angular
-  - "angular6"
+  - angular6
-  - "angularcli"
+  - angularcli
-  - "interview"
+  - interview
-coverImage: "angular_interview.jpg"
+coverImage: angular_interview.jpg
+utcDate: '2025-04-24T09:52:37.527Z'
 ---

 This should help all the Angular developers out there to test yourself on the knowledge on Angular.
 I have listed down the concepts/questions from various sources such as Stackoverflow,Medium etc. Will be continuing this with 2 more posts.